cityhunteur/cityhunteur.github.io/_posts/2016-01-30-latest-tech.md

 ---
 layout: post
-title: Technology stacks I used
+title: Technology stacks
-subtitle: Iteration 2
+subtitle: Stacks I use at work and experiment with on personal projects
 ---